JoshEthan/c-sdl-pong-game/README.md

 We are working on re-writing a lot of the code base.

 TODO:

-- We ran into a lot of errors.
-So I just cleared out the game file.
-Figured it is all saved in Git.
-We need to work through errors in ERROR.md
-- We need to work on the while loop next.
+- Yeah, I am working on the player input right now.
+I may need to implement some async stuff with C. Didn't realize that is what I will need.
+How complicated...
+- Rendered in the paddles.
+Easy peasy.
+- Next I should try and see if input will modify the paddles positions.

 - Then we can add controller and input support.
 - Then we can add updating the screne and paddles.
 - Text